 Current Situation: It seems nothing became of that plan, because nothing's turned up in the five years since.
-However, we did get news back in January 2019 that Dire Wolf Digital had recently acquired the rights to a whole range of digital board game apps, which includes a partnership with WizKids that will involve a new attempt at a Mage Knight port.
-As of September 2019 it still hasn't turned up yet - the company decided to work on Raiders of the North Sea first it seems, but we're hoping Mage Knight will come soon, if not next.
+However, we did get news back in January 2019 that Dire Wolf Digital had recently acquired the rights to create a whole range of digital board game apps, which includes a partnership with WizKids for a new Mage Knight port.
+As of December 2019 it still hasn't turned up yet - the company has so far been focusing on Raiders of the North Sea and Yellow & Yangtze but we're hoping Mage Knight will come soon, if not next.

 #8 - Power Grid

 Status: No Idea

 This network-building game (not hugely dissimilar from the popular and easy to learn Ticket to Ride) is a license that Le Havre makers Codito tried to acquire back in 2012 but were rebuffed when publisher 2-F Spiele told them that a digital version was already in the works.

 I wasn't able to dig up anything more recent.
 Maybe an iPad Power Grid's release is imminent.
 Maybe it's stuck in development hell.